AbiramiSukumaran/renovation-agent-adk-mcp-toolbox/README.md

 # Please make sure to clone the repo adk-renovation-agent:
 https://github.com/AbiramiSukumaran/adk-renovation-agent

-# Make the changes to the files below:
+# Make the changes to the files below by copying the code from these files in this repo:
-requirement.txt
+requirements.txt
 agent.py

 # Include tools.yaml and update your parameters accordingly